cap-js-community/feature-toggle-library/docs/usage/index.md

 ### Observing Feature Value Changes

-You can register for all updates of a specific feature toggle:
+You can register a callback for all updates to a feature toggle:

 ```javascript
 const {